tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-“Good,” the voice whispered through the phone.
-“Now go to the bedroom.
-Don’t look into any mirrors.”
+"Good," the voice whispered through the phone.
+"Now go to the bedroom.
+Don't look into any mirrors."

 I crossed the hallway, keeping my eyes on the floor.
-My apartment contained three mirrors: one beside the front door, one in the bathroom, and a tall antique mirror in the bedroom.

-I had inherited that last one from my mother.

 As I passed the bathroom, I heard a soft tap against the glass inside.